core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The wire-format value for "docpath" consists of 0 or more sequences of octets prefixed by their respective length as a single octet.
-We call this single octets the length octet.
+We call this single octet the length octet.
 The length octet and the corresponding sequence form a length-value pair.
 These length-value pairs are concatenated to form the SvcParamValue.
 These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.